 The same is true of Euodia and Syntyche.
 They too worked hard in a similar way that Priscilla did.
 Also, they were so important to the community at Philippi that their strife was on the verge of hindering the spread of the gospel.
 Paul urged an unnamed co-worker to help them reconcile.

 Nympha hosted a house church in Colossae (Col. 4:15).
 No one should expect her not to care for people as a shepherd, a teacher, and an elder or overseer in her own house.
-The ministries of Phoebe and Prisca demonstrates this.
+The ministry of Phoebe and Prisca demonstrate that she probably did.

 I already covered those verses at this link: